gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8J-v0r001/README.md

 However there are areas that can be improved:
 1. DIY-assemblable - all parts are approaximately 1206 size or larger
 2. Robust operation above 6V while providing current to e.g. LEDs and electronics
-3. USB Electro-Static Discharge (ESD) protecting the Host PC and Orone-mini
+3. USB Electrostatic Discharge (ESD) protecting the Host PC and Orone-mini
 4. Two-pin Molex kk Socket for easier-to-connect external power source
 5. Power-on indicator
 6. Access to all STM32F signals; two signals are not connected to Maple-mini header pins